kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/John Wick: Chapter 4.md

 # John Wick: Chapter 4

+## Overview

-**Overview:** With the price on his head ever increasing, John Wick uncovers a path to defeating The High Table.
+ With the price on his head ever increasing, John Wick uncovers a path to defeating The High Table.
 But before he can earn his freedom, Wick must face off against a new enemy with powerful alliances across the globe and forces that turn old friends into foes.

+## Details

 **Release Date:** 2023-03-22

 **Genres:** Action, Thriller, Crime

-**Keywords:** new york city, martial arts, hitman, sequel, organized crime, osaka, japan, aftercreditsstinger, hunted, professional assassin, neo-noir, berlin

 **Popularity:** 1623.296

 **Vote Average:** 7.9

-**Reviews:**

----
+**Keywords:** new york city, martial arts, hitman, sequel, organized crime, osaka, japan, aftercreditsstinger, hunted, professional assassin, neo-noir, berlin

+## Reviews

-**Author:** thealanfrench
+**Review by** thealanfrench

 **Rating:** None